 Waste tyre recycling plant process

 To make a waste tyre recycling plant more effective you need to know about the waste tyre recycling plant process.
 As we know, the major tyre recycling process is to convert waste tyres into fuel oil, steel wire and carbon black.
 The whole process is safe and environmentally friendly.
 Waste tyre recycling plant machines adopt unique technology to increase oil yield rate, reduce fuel consumption.
 It ensures no danger and no pollution during the production.
+Our recycling consultants are here to help you with your recycling needs.

 Let’s see the process for the same.
 So the major tyre recycling process is to convert waste tyres into fuel oil, steel wire and carbon black.